machanism-org/machai/genai-client/src/site/markdown/index.md

 - Anthropic Claude integration with prompt execution, tool calling, and configurable timeouts.
 - CodeMie integration with OAuth-based token acquisition and routing to OpenAI- or Claude-compatible backends based on the configured model.
 - Delegation through `GenaiAdapter` for composable provider decorators.
-- No-op provider for offline, disabled, and test environments.
 - Token usage tracking via `Usage` and aggregated logging via `GenaiProviderManager`.
 - Working-directory propagation for tool handlers that need file-system context.
 - Extensible tool function integration through `ToolFunction`, `FunctionTools`, and Java `ServiceLoader` discovery.